openpreserve/hawarp/README.md

-Also the output of the application can be adapted by either changing the output syntax as documented in the spring configuration or by writing a custom class which has to implement the 'Reportable' interface where the command line application output and the hadoop job key-value pair output have to be defined separately.
+Also the output of the application can be adapted by either changing the output syntax as documented in the spring configuration or by writing a custom class which has to implement the 'OutWritable' interface where the command line application output and the hadoop job key-value pair output have to be defined separately.